-It is not anticipated that contaminated soil and/or groundwater will be generated as a result of soil vapor sampling point installation or sampling.
+As with past vapor sampling performed at the site, it is not anticipated that contaminated soil and/or groundwater will be generated as a result of soil vapor sampling point installation or sampling.
 All personal protective equipment, such as disposable gloves, will be disposed of in onsite dumpsters.